-Russian foreign minister proposes expulsion of 35 US diplomats
+Putin: Russia won't expel US diplomats -- report

 Russia's UK Embassy hit out at President Barack Obama over the sanctions via Twitter, labeling his administration "hapless" and posting an image to suggest he is a "lame duck" president.

-Russian Foreign Ministry spokeswoman Maria Zakharova, on her personal Facebook page, dismissed the Obama administration as "a group of vindictive, unimaginative foreign policy failures," with the exception of US Secretary of State John Kerry.
+Zakharova, on her personal Facebook page, dismissed the Obama administration as "a group of vindictive, unimaginative foreign policy failures," with the exception of US Secretary of State John Kerry.

 Trump factor